marinap81/Cars-2021/README.md

 # Cars-2021
+1. Complete the end point spec in Car Endpoints Spec.xlsx
-1. Create skeleton class code for a Car
+2. Create skeleton class code for a Car
     Methods;
       - void IncreaseSpeed(int speed) -> increases the speed of a Car.
 Cannot exceed 150.
 If negative number is given, change it to positive
       - void DecreaseSpeed(int speed) -> decreases the speed of a Car.
 Cannot go below 0.
 If negative number is given, change it to positive